purvender/agentic-rag-support-assistant/docs/LEARNING.md

 ## What is RAG?

-**RAG** means **Retrieval-Augmented Generation**.[web:1314]
+**RAG** means **Retrieval-Augmented Generation**.

 Simple meaning:

-1. Read user question
+1. Read the user question.
-2. Search the knowledge base
+2. Search the knowledge base.
-3. Pick the most relevant text
+3. Pick the most relevant text.
-4. Put that text into the prompt
+4. Put that text into the prompt.
-5. Let the model answer using that context
+5. Let the model answer using that context.

 That helps the model answer using **real project documents** instead of only guessing from training.